ejb/elliotbentley.com/src/pages/blog/the-meta-tag-checker.md

 ---
-date: 2015-03-24
+pubDate: 2015-03-24
 layout: ../../layouts/post.astro
 title: "Open sourcing The Meta Tag Checker from WSJ"
 ---

 I’ve always been surprised by the lack of a good independent validator for meta tags.
 Facebook has a [debugger](https://developers.facebook.com/tools/debug/) for Open Graph tags, Google has a [Structured Data testing tool](http://www.google.com/webmasters/tools/richsnippets), and Twitter has its [card validator](https://cards-dev.twitter.com/validator).
 However, there is no one-stop shop for all of these services, nor one that includes 'vanilla' meta tags such as the `description` or `image_src`.